EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Yeah right…”

-“More importantly”, something had scratched at me for a while now, “where does Finn live?”
+“More importantly, where does Finn live?”

-Karrie opened her eyes wide, she looked betrayed.
+Karrie opened her eyes wide.
 “Why?
-Are you going to throw me away?”
+Are you going to demand an apology?
+No chance.”

-“What are you talking about, I just don’t want to run into him.
-I don’t want his stupidity spreading”
+“What are you talking about, I just don’t want his stupidity spreading to me.
+I need to know where he lives to do that.”

-“Oh…” A nervous chuckle slipped out.
-“You scared me for a second there\!”

-Throwing out a bunch of insults at Finn, Karrie told me what his address was.
+Karrie let out a chuckle, joining me in throwing insults at him, before telling me what his address was.

-“I see,” I gave her the biggest smile I could, “Thanks”.
+“I see”, I gave her the biggest smile I could muster.
+“Thanks”.

 \*\*\*

-I was currently standing in the industrial district where a cacophony of noises could be heard.
-Black smoke was blooming atop the chimneys of the blacksmiths and the clinking of the armored people could be heard as they went around looking for new gear.
+The sound of metal being hit by hammers could be heard piercing through the background noise containing the clinking of the armored people, and the chatter of people promoting their wares.
+Black smoke bloomed atop the chimneys of the blacksmiths making the air feel a little stifling.

 “This ain’t no place for a younging like you to go play around”.
 A sooty old man said to me.
 “Where are you parents, kid”.

-The street even had magic-powered street lamps.
-What a weird juxtaposition of the modern-looking streetlamps and the sweaty men hammering away on their anvils.
+The shop was filled to the brim with weapons and armors, all laid messily in crates or barrels, except for a few hanging on the wall or in display cases.

 “Did you make all the knives yourself?”
-The knives on display looked really well made.
+They looked really well made lying there on display.

 The man crossed his arms.
 “Knives?
-Never have I ever- these are *daggers*”
+Never have I ever– these are *daggers.*”

 I tilted my head.
 “What’s the difference?”

-Looking exasperated, he staggered around the stall to face me.
+Looking exasperated, he staggered around the counter to face me.
 I had to crane my neck to look at him.

 “The difference, young lady, is that daggers are used for killing things”.
 Picking up one of the *daggers,* he took a few stabs at the air.

-“I see”
+“I see.”

 “Understood?
-Now go along, you’re scaring off the other customers-”
+Now go along, before you hurt yourself–”

 “How much for this one?”
 I pointed to a simple looking dagger.

-He scrunched his face.
+He frowned.
 “Didn’t you hear me?
-These are for killing things”.
+These are for killing things.”
+He looked me up and down.

 He gave me a new glance, looking me up and down.

-“Five silvers”
+I stared back.

+“Two gold coins” No golden circle, it was the correct price.

-I opened the bag Victoria had made for me, it looked like a pocketbook.
+I opened the bag Victoria had bought for me.
+It looked like a pocketbook.

 “Do you have anything for one silver?”

 He clicked his tongue.
 “Check that pile over there, rejects, the lot of them.”

 The box was piled in the dozens with either bent products or half-finished projects.

 “Made ‘em in my apprentice days”

 “Must be really old then.”
 I remarked.

-“I see you got humour in you, kid”
+“I see you got humour in you, kid.”

 He picked the most decent thing out for me.
 It was a dagger made of a single piece of metal, it looked like a big toothpick.

 Holding it in my hand I gave it a few swings and stabs.
-The old man let out an impressed whistle upon seeing my movements.
-It was well made, this would do.
+The old man let out an impressed whistle seeing my movements.
+The dagger felt good in my hand.
+This would do.

 “You seem to really like it.”
-He seemed to be enjoying himself.
+He appeared to be enjoying himself.

-I tried giving him my silver coin but he stopped me with the palm of his hand.
+I tried giving him my silver coin but he stopped me, shooing me with his hand.

-“Take it, just pay me back by spreading my name”.
-He pointed to the letters engraved on the blade, T and K.

-The merchants in this town seemed to like to give me free things.
+“Take it, it’s just scrap metal to me.
+I don’t know what a young girl like you needs with a dagger, just make sure to not get hurt.”

+He wasn’t as grumpy as I thought.
 Putting the dagger in my pocketbook, I gave him a curtsy I learnt from Victoria and went on my merry way.
 Karrie was waiting for me at the end of the street.

-Our family had met up with hers and suggested having a bite together in town.
-While the adults talked about adult things, after eating at the restaurant, Karrie and I scurried off to look at things.
+Our family had met up with hers at the church and suggested having a bite together in town.
+While the adults talked about adult things, Karrie and I scurried off together to look at cool things.

 “I don’t get why you wanted to look around here, Esther.
-It stinks” The smoke snakes rustled above the roofs.
+It’s so noisy and it stinks.”

 She turned to her left.
 “And why are you here?”

-Eric had joined up with us.
 “You guys looked to do something fun\!”
+Eric had spotted us walking around.

 “All’s fun with you isn't it?”
 She let out a sigh.
 “Are you done with this place, Esther?”

 I nodded.

 “Nice\!
 Let’s go check out that huge crowd over there\!
+I heard even the Baron has come\!”
 Eric said excitedly.

-He told us that the Executioner had struck again.

-While dragging us with he told us about the killer that had been wrecking havoc in the town the last few weeks.
-And whenever there was a gathering of guards, it meant a new body had popped up.
-Finn’s father was directing the other guards.
+Dragging us along, he told us about the killer that had been terrorising the townspeople for the past few weeks.
+Whenever there was a gathering of guards, it would mean a body had popped up.
+The people were starting to get used to it.
+A green haired, in better armor than the other guards, could be seen directing the others.
+He must be Finn’s father.

-The guards made a line of no entry, blocking the crowd from the thing they were surrounding.
-There was a man kneeling on the ground, he seemed to be a farmer judging by his clothes.
-The thing he cradled in his arms stared at me; a pair of lifeless eyes.
-Where his head should have been was instead a flower.
-A white lily stained with blood.
-The man had been decapitated.
+The guards had linked together to make a semi-circle around the point of interest, barring all entry to the onlookers.
+There was a man kneeling on the ground surrounded by flowers, he seemed to be a farmer judging by his clothes.
+His back sat straight as he cradled the object in his arms; it stared at me.
+A pair of open lifeless eyes stared at me.
+Where his head should have been, stood only a neck stump.
+A flower had been pressed down his throat.
+A white lily, stained with drops of blood.
+The man had been decapitated and displayed like a piece of art.
+It was pretty.

 “How horrible…” A woman from the crowd gasped.

 “Tsk, of course it's another one of us.”
-Another working man spat.
+Another shabbily dressed man spat.

 “Goddess, please protect us from this demon\!”
-An old woman broke out into prayer.

-The blood had pooled on the rough cobblestones underneath, painting a picturesque scene.
+An old woman broke out into prayer, mirroring the decapitated man.
+The blood had pooled on the rough cobblestones underneath, making me wonder if the roses were originally white or red.
+It painted a picturesque scene.
 It looked almost religious.

 Covering my face in my hands, I could feel the corners of my face twitch.

 “Eric, I’m about to puke… Why did you bring us here?”
-Karrie had lost all color on her face.
+Karrie’s face was white like a sweet piece of marshmallow.
+I imagined squeezing her soft face.

-“I thought it would be cool…” Eric bit his lips.
-His usual cheerful self nowhere to be seen.
+“I thought it would be cool…” Why are you biting your lips Eric?
+This is cool\!
+You don’t need to frown okay?

 “You okay Esther?”
-Karrie patted my back as I stood there hiding my face.
+She patted my back as I stood there hiding my face.

 Sorry Ann, I don’t want to see your face right now.
 And I don’t want you to see mine either.
-My teeth were showing.
-I squatted down.

-“You kids over there\!”
-The green haired man yelled out to us.

-“What are you doing here?”
-He marched towards us, “Oh is that you Karrie?”
-His serious face disappeared, a big smile had replaced it.

-“Oh hello sir…”

-“What’s with that greeting?
-You’re practically my daughter\!”
-He bellowed.

-“Are you playing nice with my son?”

-“Yeah, Finn’s really funny\!”
-Eric said.

-Peeking from my spot, I noticed his face twitch a little.

-“Is that so?”
-He beamed.
-“He’s funny is it?”

-“Is your friend over there okay?”

-“Oh she’s just feeling unwell, we should head back” I could hear the awkwardness in Karrie’s voice.

-“You kids do that, this isn’t a pretty sight”.
-His face turned serious again, but I could detect something in his expression, something cheerful.

-“Let’s get out of here, Eric.
-Esther doesn’t look that good”

-Karrie, you’re such a sweet girl.
+I crouched down to hide myself.

+“My lord\!
+We have to hire more guards\!”
+The mossy man talked to the chubby man.

+“Uhm, aren’t there enough of you?
+The finances were a little tight right now…” Oh, Mr. Baron, why are you lying?

+“Enough of us?\!
+This has been the fourth time The Executioner has struck you know\!”

+“How is that my problem?
+You are the captain of the guards, just go arrest the damned man.”

+“And how are we supposed to do that with only thirty of us\!”

+“That sounds like a lot to me.”

+Murmurs could be heard from the crowd but I couldn’t focus.

+“Eric, I don’t think Esther should be here any longer, we should go back.”

+“Yeah, sorry…”

 \*\*\*